Groups surprised at government 'secrecy' over online harm bill consultation | CBC News

 "It took me by surprise in a really negative way when the government took the position that it was not going to disclose the submissions," said Geist.

-The professor resorted to using the Access to Information and Privacy laws to retrieve 1,162 pages of raw public consultation feedback emails and letters, and posted them in late April on his blog.
+The professor resorted to using Access to Information and Privacy laws to retrieve 1,162 pages of raw public consultation feedback emails and letters and posted them in late April on his blog.
 In it, he said "the entire consultation process is an absolute embarrassment to the government."

+Earlier this year, Canadian Heritage released a summary of the feedback from the public.

 Some even warned it can "inadvertently result in one of the most significant assaults on marginalized and racialized communities in years."